 Character steals prescription drugs from an animal hospital and takes them.
 Teens drink beer at a party.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The recipe is so familiar that Terminator 3 contains in-jokes and occasionally pokes fun at itself, building on themes and expectations from past Terminator movies.
-There are some humorous moments that would not have appeared in the earlier movies, such as the indignant motorist in the path of destruction who wants to complain about his dented fender, or the scene where the muscular Schwarzenegger is mistaken for a male stripper.
+The recipe is so familiar that this movie contains in-jokes and occasionally pokes fun at itself, building on themes and expectations from past Terminator movies.
+There are some humorous moments that would not have appeared in the earlier movies, such as the indignant motorist in the path of destruction who wants to complain about his dented fender or the scene where the muscular Schwarzenegger is mistaken for a male stripper.

-The chase scenes in Terminator 3 are a little more clever and a lot more expensive.
+The chase scenes in Terminator 3: Rise of the Machines are a bit more clever and a lot more expensive.
 But their timing is perfect.
-The director establishes his credentials right from the start with a truck chase that is a carefully orchestrated hurricane of destruction.
-This is a wildly entertaining movie and should do well at the box office, but it has some significant flaws as well, most noticeably in the plot, which disappoints at important points in the story.
-However, plot flaws are not likely to discourage the hard core Terminator fans.
+The director establishes his credentials right from the start with a truck chase that's a carefully orchestrated hurricane of destruction.
+This is a wildly entertaining movie, but it has some significant flaws as well, most noticeably in the plot, which disappoints at important points in the story.
+However, plot flaws are not likely to discourage hard-core fans.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.